chrsmrrs/datasets/_docs/evaluation.md

 #### Weisfeiler-Lehman subtree kernel

 The following code will download the `ENZYMES` dataset, compute the 1-WL for `3` iterations using the discrete node labels of the dataset, and output the Gram matrix as a `numpy.array`.
+Since the dataset does not provide edge labels we set `se_edge_labels = False`
 ```python
 import kernel_baselines as kb
 import auxiliarymethods.datasets as dp